isochronous/Backbone.PickySitter/readme.md

 myView.deselect();
 ```

 If the view is not currently selected, this is a no-op.
-If you try to
-deselect a view that is not the currently selected view, the actual
-selected view will not be deselected.
+If you try todeselect a view that is not the currently selected view, the actualselected view will not be deselected.

 ### SingleSelect Attributes